Introduction

 What should I do if I notice peeling paint after repainting?

-No—address the peeling by sanding the affected areas, cleaning the surface, and applying a primer before repainting to ensure better adhesion.
+To fix peeling paint, sand the affected areas, clean the surface, and apply a primer before repainting for better adhesion.

 How often should I repaint my deck?